jmvanel/semantic_forms/scala/forms_play/README.md

     # With Jena it is possible to directly load from Internet:
     runMain tdb.tdbloader --loc=TDB --graph=http://jmvanel.free.fr/jmv.rdf#me http://jmvanel.free.fr/jmv.rdf#me
 ```
+The typical pattern for data is to load in a graph named after the URI source, so that the cache feature works using the URI source timestamp.

+CAUTION: do not load data or configuration into the un-named (default) graph.
+It would not be taken in account by the framework.

 - dumping all database: